-We took it upon ourselves as Modern Day Pantsula to re-define & reimagine the gentlemen of the taxi industry while educating people and highlighting their importance in the public transportation system and its contribution to the economy at large.
+Modern Day Pantsula took it upon themselves to re-define and reimagine the gentlemen of the taxi industry while educating people and highlighting their importance in the public transportation system and its contribution to the economy at large.

 Photography: Dan Carter